Radee1/vote/README.md

 **USER STORIES CATEGORIES SUMMARY**

 1. Viewing and Navigation

+* The main/landing page of the vote platform loads-should have
+* users both registered and unregistered can view the vote site-must have
+* users can navigate from the landing page, registration page-must have

 2. Registration and User accounts

+* users can register as a business/surveyor or respondent/suveyee-must have
+* users can log in-should have
+* users can sign in with username and passwords-must have
+* users can log out-should have

 3. Creating and Taking survey polls

+* a single service page loads-should have
+* a business user can add, update a survey-must have
+* a respondent can view and fill the survey-must have
+* a business user can view the total polls and answers-should have
+* a respondent can view the total polls filled-should have

 4. Payments

+* The payment page loads-should have
+* both business and respondents can reach the checkout page-must have
+* the surveyor can pay for posting a survey-must have
+* the respondent can receive payment for filling a survey-must have

 5. Administration and platform management.

+* the surveyor can delete old surveys-could have
+* separate portal for site administrators-would have

 ------